oav27/oav27/README.md

 - ✨ Skills: Teamwork, Communication, Leadership, Project Breakdown, Data Structures

 ---
-**Make sure to check out my website (currently under construction) to see more of my sporadic artistic side!
+**Make sure to check out my website to see more of my sporadic artistic side!
 Thank you!
 Enjoy!**

 <!---
 oav27/oav27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.